· min · 2445

 Broad-billed Tody

-First bird most people fall in love with in Dominican rainforests.
+This is the first bird most people fall in love with in Dominican rainforests.

 What makes them irresistible:

-• Colors: Bright green back, white chest with pink flanks, red throat
+• Colors: bright green back, white chest with pink flanks, red throat

-• Behavior: Sits motionless, then EXPLODES into flight to catch insects mid-air
+• Behavior: sits motionless, then explodes into flight to catch insects mid-air

-Damajagua waterfalls trails.
-Low branches near the river.
+Where you’ll see them: the Damajagua waterfalls trails, on low branches near the river.
 They don’t hide - they perform.
-On the Waterfalls Adventure, guides know exactly where Todies hang out.
-Look for movement at waist-to-head height.
+On the waterfalls trip, guides know exactly where Todies hang out, so look for movement at waist-to-head height.

 Hummingbirds - Faster Than Your Eyes